-Geography is taught through the vehicle.
-This results in excellent cross-curricular opportunities.
-For example, a vehicle focusing on developing a nature programme will result in the geography lessons including a focus on temperate deciduous forests.
+Geography is taught using cross-curricular opportunities.
+For example, focusing on developing a nature programme will result in geography lessons including a focus on temperate deciduous forests.
 This biome is defined by its four distinct seasons and its forests of trees that drop their leaves in autumn.
 (The word “deciduous” [dih-SID-yoo-uhss] comes from a Latin word meaning “to fall.”).
 This ensures that children are engaged and interested in the subject through the excitement of the vehicle.

 - Children will learn about areas of significant geographical interest such as Caverswall, Chester, Brazil, India, North and South America, Egypt and Rainforests of the World.
 In addition, they will learn about famous geographers such as William Morris Davis and the knowledge about physical geography that Sir David Attenborough has shared through his work.

 - They will also experience the following during Key Stage 2:

 - Meeting and talking to geography specialists including secondary teachers and University professors

 - Fieldwork to a place of local interests where possible.